HC-Cybersecurity-2025/portfolio-setup-BriannaLoudner/_portfolio/portfolio-1.md

 **Target Audience:** Healthcare staff in rural and community-based clinics

 **Description:**
-A horror-themed cybersecurity campaign designed to make digital safety memorable and approachable.
-Using zombie metaphors and bold visuals, the poster highlights threats like phishing, outdated software, and weak authentication.
-Tailored for healthcare environments, it combines accurate statistics, practical survival tips, and a relatable frontline character to engage staff with limited technical training.
+The Zombie Malware Survival Guide is a cybersecurity awareness campaign designed for healthcare staff working in rural and community-based clinics.
+Utilizing horror-themed visuals and zombie metaphors, the project effectively highlights digital threats such as phishing, outdated software, and weak authentication in a memorable and approachable manner.
+The poster combines accurate statistics, practical survival tips, and a relatable healthcare worker character to engage frontline staff who may have limited technical training.
+The goal is to make cybersecurity feel relevant and empowering, especially in environments where a single breach could disrupt patient care.

 **View the Poster:**
 <img width="1024" height="1536" alt="Malware Survival Infographic" src="https://github.com/user-attachments/assets/cefd3564-1568-4a9e-ad02-c83173cf0729" />])